Last Updated on

 e.
 Valid government-issued IDs (original and photocopy) of both marrying parties.

-The valid ID must prove that either one of you is a resident of the city, town, or municipality where you’ll be filing the application for marriage license.
+The valid ID must prove that either one of you is a resident of the city, town, or municipality where you’ll be filing the application for the marriage license.

 f.
 Two pieces of ID picture with white background (size may vary depending on your local civil registrar).
 Most LCRs no longer require this but it’s better to be prepared just in case.

 h.
 Accomplished marriage license application form.
 The form will be provided at the local civil registrar.

 i.
 Certificate of attendance in a marriage counseling, family planning, and responsible parenthood seminar (if applicable).

 The seminar is usually half a day long and conducted within the vicinity of the local civil registrar/city civil registry department.